 The act of buying a dog is often an impulsive move.
+Hopefully, this is a well thought out decison for you and your family instead of a impulsive buy.
 When you bring home a pet, you commit yourself to providing affection, play, training, grooming and exercise, in addition to food, shelter and medical care throughout his life.
 Be sure to think about these responsibilities before making your purchase.

 Once you've brought your puppy home, you can't expect him to behave like a perfect house guest until you've invested the time and attention it takes to train him well.